 Until we get better at the requirements integrity and resources allocation within our means, there is no methodology out there that can help make things magically better or faster.

 It is my firm belief that what we need to concentrate on does not reside at the lower end of our processes but rather way earlier and this would be project prioritization.

 In order for this to happen, you first need to put an emphasis on how the projects are prioritized and delivered keeping resources optimization as a top priority.
 This assists in giving plenty of time to elicit requirements so that we have a good set to start the development and deployment processes.

-In only trying to find ways to go faster and faster it does not make us better at what we do, it just makes us head towards disaster sooner.
+Only trying to find ways to go faster and faster it does not make us better at what we do, it just makes us head towards disaster sooner.
+Knowing how and when to use Agile methodology is essential to achieving success.
 At some point slowing down just a tad makes us look closer and think better.